Frank Marshall (filmmaker): Personal life

 Marshall is a former VP, member of the board of directors and member of the Executive Committee of the United States Olympic and Paralympic Committee (USOPC).
 He was awarded the Olympic Shield in 2005, and inducted into the U.S. Olympic Hall of Fame class of 2008 for his years of service to the USOPC.

-Currently, he serves on the board of Athletes for Hope, the UCLA School of Theater, Film & Television Executive Board, the BAFTA North America Board, and as Board Chair of The Archer School for Girls.
+Currently, he serves on the board of Athletes for Hope, the UCLA School of Theater, Film & Television Executive Board and as Board Co-Chair of The Archer School for Girls.
 He is a recipient of the Golden Plate Award of the American Academy of Achievement presented alongside Kathleen Kennedy by Awards Council member George Lucas, the UCLA Alumni Professional Achievement Award and the California Mentor Initiative's Leadership Award.
 In June 2004, Marshall gave the Commencement Address at the UCLA College of Letters and Science graduation ceremony in Pauley Pavilion.

 Marshall enjoys magic and music and has performed under the moniker of "Dr. Fantasy" or "DJ Master Frank".
-Marshall, a long distance runner, and American premiere miler Steve Scott founded the Rock 'n' Roll Marathon Series, which debuted in 1998 in San Diego as the largest first-time marathon in history.
+A devoted long-distance runner, Marshall and American premiere miler Steve Scott founded the Rock 'n' Roll Marathon Series, which debuted in 1998 in San Diego as the largest first-time marathon in history.